 Determining the exact cause of an accident is key because it allows a plaintiff to file a claim and hold a negligent defendant accountable.
 Doing this, however, can often require substantial proof.
 For example, proving a medical professional liable for an injury requires showing they did not meet the standard of care.
 Meanwhile, demonstrating that a manufacturer is responsible for an injury requires showing that a product was unreasonably dangerous due to a defect.

-A seasoned attorney in Katy could help a claimant determine the cause of the accident in question, build a successful injury case, and hold a liable party accountable for their misconduct.
+A seasoned attorney in Katy could help a claimant determine the cause of the accident in question, build a successful personal injury case, and hold a liable party accountable for their misconduct.

 Compensation for Injury-Related Losses